Are you familiar with the military occupational specialty 35F?

 - Must be a United States citizen

-- Must have completed a high school algebra course successfully
+- The soldier must have completed a high school algebra course successfully

 - Must be able to attain Top Secret clearance as well as Sensitive Compartmented Information (SCI) access